-Note 5: On terminology, a remote site is any location where general or regional anaesthesia is administered away from the main theatre suite and/or anaesthetic department.
+Note 5: On terminology, a remote site is any location where general or regional anaesthesia or sedation is administered away from the main theatre suite and/or anaesthetic department.
 This may be within or away from the base hospital.
 Common examples include MR or CT scanners, maternity units or dental sedation suites.
+Please be advised that areas that do not have any anaesthetic input, such as midwife-led maternity units, will not be assessed during the onsite review visit.